 - Motor Mouth: Emily, enough so that some viewers have called her Hank's alternate-universe daughter.

-- Nobody Poops: According to "Into Peru", traveler's diarrhea (as well as Potty Failures) is just part of fieldwork expeditions.
+- Nobody Poops: According to "Into Peru", traveler's diarrhea and Potty Failure are just part of fieldwork expeditions.

 - No Periods, Period: Emily mentions in "Into Peru" that the topic of how women on field expeditions deal with menstruation never comes up.